 Be nice.
 Or else.

-Design @ Virta Joined about 3 years ago
+Design @ Virta Joined over 3 years ago

 Congrats Colm!
 Looking forward to trying Plexi out.
 Was digging what I saw of 'Design Tool' in your occasional tweets about it — looked very austere and intuitive.

 Under-promise, over-deliver.
 We love when our expectations are exceeded.
 You'll also be less inclined to over-extend yourself which can cause designer's block and undue stress.